 Backyard chickens also serve as great composters for your kitchen scraps.
 Andrew Malone, who runs Funky Chicken Farm in Melbourne, FL, says he can’t think of much you can’t feed a chicken.

 “They’re omnivores and will eat just about anything that comes out of the kitchen, including meat,” he says.
-Just make sure to supplement kitchen scraps with a proper feed, Malone warns, to ensure your chickens are getting the nutrition they need to stay healthy and lay strong eggs.
+Just make sure to supplement kitchen scraps with proper feed, Malone warns, to ensure your chickens are getting the nutrition they need to stay healthy and lay strong eggs.

 You can then add the chicken’s waste to your compost pile and use it on your garden as a fertilizer.
 In addition, chickens will happily eat up insects and pests in your yard.